×

 Cassiterite and Gahnospinel Optic Character

 Cassiterite and Gahnospinel optical properties play a significant role while distinguishing these gemstones from each other.
-These properties are influenced by the Cassiterite and Gahnospinel Physical Properties like crystallographic symmetry, pleochroism,etc. in the crystal.
+These properties are influenced by the Cassiterite Vs Gahnospinel like crystallographic symmetry, pleochroism,etc. in the crystal.
 Some of the optical properties are refractive index, luster, optic character, pleochroism etc. Prominent among these is Cassiterite and Gahnospinel optic character.
 You might have noticed your gemologist rotating the gemstone while testing it.
 Rotating a gemstone along its optic axis helps in determining its optic character.

 Cassiterite and Gahnospinel Transparency